vlagh3/hugo_web/content/writeups/htb/time.md

 But that also throws an error:
 `Validation failed: Unhandled Java exception: com.fasterxml.jackson.databind.exc.InvalidTypeIdException: Could not resolve type id 'test' as a subtype of [simple type, class java.lang.Object]: no such class found`

-Now, in both of our errors we see that they're thrown by a library called *jackson*, which is used to serialize or map POJO *(Plain Old Java Objects)* to JSON and deserialize JSON to POJO.
+Now, in both of our errors we see that they're thrown by a library called [jackson](https://github.com/FasterXML/jackson), which is used to serialize or map POJO *(Plain Old Java Objects)* to JSON and deserialize JSON to POJO.
 With some more searching we find a [CVE](https://blog.doyensec.com/2019/07/22/jackson-gadgets.html) which addresses a deserialization vulnerability where an attacker could control the class to be deserialized.

 ## Understanding the CVE
 <br>

-***What is serialization/deserialization***
+### What is serialization/deserialization?

 In order to understand what deserialization vulnerabilities are and behave, we firstly need to get familiar with what serialization & deserialization is.
 Swapneil Kumar Dash wrote a beautiful [article](https://medium.com/@swapneildash/understanding-java-de-serialization-ee96054da15d) about this, however I will provide a short overview in this post as well.

 > In computing, serialization  is the process of translating a data structure or object state into a format that can be stored or transmitted and reconstructed later.
 Deserialization is the opposite.

 In our case, we translate java objects into JSON and vice-versa.

-	* What could go wrong ?
+### What could go wrong?

 Usually, in java we can use something like this to deserialize data:
 ```java